seanf316/P4-Cinema-Go/README.md

 `

 `
-As a User I would like the ability to edit my review so that I can fix and spelling or format issues `
+As a User I would like the ability to edit my review so that I can fix any spelling or format issues `

 `